Q1 What is the difference between using the SDK and OSC for integration?

 The video encoding format must be set on the camera screen.
 Go to "Settings" > "Image Settings" > "Video Encoding," and select either H.265 or H.264.
 The SDK does not support setting the video encoding format.

-Q16 How to set the bitrate on the X4?
+Q16 How to set the bit rate?

 Q17 Which models support in-camera stitching?